jdtaylor7/prometheus/README.md

 ### Building

-The viewer is built with cmake:
+The viewer is built with CMake via a build script:

 ```
 ./build.sh